rsksmart/RSKIPs/IPs/RSKIP543.md

 ### Signatures

-Just as now, transaction signatures (when required, e.g. not Remasc) should be computed over the entire encoded raw transaction including type prefixes.
+Just as now, transaction signatures (when required, e.g. not REMASC) should be computed over the entire encoded raw transaction including type prefixes (if any).
+There is no change in signatures for legacy transactions since they do not have a type prefix (as mentioned earlier, there is NO type zero transaction).

 ### Transaction Receipts